dotnet/docs/docs/core/diagnostics/built-in-metrics-aspnetcore.md

 | `url.scheme` | string | The [URI scheme](https://www.rfc-editor.org/rfc/rfc3986#section-3.1) component identifying the used protocol. | `http`; `https` | Always |
 | `aspnetcore.request.is_unhandled` | boolean | True when the request wasn't handled by the application pipeline. | `true` | If the request was unhandled. |

 The time used to handle an inbound HTTP request as measured at the hosting layer of ASP.NET Core.
-The time measurement starts once the underlying web host has sufficiently parsed the HTTP request headers on the inbound network stream to identify the new request and initialize context data structures such as the <xref:Microsoft.AspNetCore.Http.HttpContext>.
-The time ends when the ASP.NET Core handler pipeline is finished executing, all response data has been sent, and context data structures for the request are being disposed.
+The time measurement starts once the underlying web host has:

+- Sufficiently parsed the HTTP request headers on the inbound network stream to identify the new request.
+- Initialized the context data structures such as the <xref:Microsoft.AspNetCore.Http.HttpContext>.

+The time ends when:

+- The ASP.NET Core handler pipeline is finished executing.
+- All response data has been sent.
+- All context data structures for the request are being disposed.

 Available staring in: ASP.NET Core 8.0